justingrisanti/justingrisanti.github.io/_posts/2021-08-26-real-estate_pricing_predictors.markdown

 ---

+*Disclaimer: This scenario is a case, all companies mentioned are based on fictional scenarios

 ## Step 1: Business Understanding

 The purpose of this section is to understand what the business problem and the stakeholders that will be